JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-User-Groups.md

   dnr:action "DELETE DATA" .
 ```

 In the above example we specify a user group with a single member, members are specified via the `dnr:member` property.
-Permissions are granted to the group using the `dnr:allow` and `dnr:deny` properties - see [[UserGuide/Configuration/Permissions|Configuration API - Permissions]] for more details.
+Permissions are granted to the group using the `dnr:allow` and `dnr:deny` properties - see [[Configuration API - Permissions|UserGuide-Configuration-Permissions]] for more details.

 The `dnr:requiresAuthentication` property specifies whether the permissions apply only to authenticated users or to unauthenticated users i.e. guests.
 Setting to to false means that the permissions apply to guests.